Thomas-Longworth/PeakPerformance-E-Commerce/README.md

 Marketing  Stragegy

 I successfully implemented an effective marketing strategy for my ecommerce website through a dedicated Facebook business page.
 Leveraging the power of social media, I crafted engaging and informative images that showcases the products.This comprehensive approach of buildina a Facebook business page significantly expanded the online presence of the website, attracting a larger customer base and contributing to increased sales and brand loyalty.

+I added of a newsletter signup form from MailChimp for the purposes of digital marketing.
 <br>

 Facebook buisness page